allardjun/Math227C/README.md

 ## Problem sets

-1. [TO BE RELEASED] Probability events // Protein-protein interaction network
+1. [TO BE RELEASED] Probability events / Protein-protein interaction network

-2. [TO BE RELEASED] Discrete Markov chain // Introns and exons
+2. [TO BE RELEASED] Discrete Markov chains / Introns and exons, histone unwrapping, umbrellas

-3. [TO BE RELEASED] Mean first passage times // Histones unwrapping

-4. [TO BE RELEASED] Poisson process // Two point mutations
+3. [TO BE RELEASED] Poisson processes / Two point mutations, my advisor is late

-5. [TO BE RELEASED] Continuous-time Markov chain // Receptor-ligand binding
+4. [TO BE RELEASED] Continuous-time Markov chain / Receptor-ligand binding

-6. [TO BE RELEASED] Heterogeneity in a dynamical system // Ultrasensitivity in a population
+5. [TO BE RELEASED] Heterogeneity in a population

-7. [TO BE RELEASED] Simple MLE // Allometric scaling in pediatric pharmacokinetics
+6. [TO BE RELEASED] Allometric scaling in pediatric pharmacokinetics

-8. [TO BE RELEASED] The variance-bias tradeoff // Flow cytometry
+7. [TO BE RELEASED] The variance-bias tradeoff / Flow cytometry

-9. [TO BE RELEASED] High-dimensional data // Microbiome
+8. [TO BE RELEASED] High-dimensional data / Microbiome

-10. [TO BE RELEASED] Cox proportional hazards on liver disease data
+9. [TO BE RELEASED] Cox proportional hazards on liver disease data

-11. [TO BE RELEASED] Bayesian posterior // Haplotype
+10. [TO BE RELEASED] Bayesian posterior / Haplotypes

-12. [TO BE RELEASED] What is a flat prior? // Chemical kinetics
+11. [TO BE RELEASED] Flat priors / Chemical kinetics

 ## Scheduling